-The Wahine Disaster took place fifty years ago.
-Today we reflect on the loss of fifty one people on the 10th of April 1968.
-This tragedy resonates strongly down the decades.
+The Wahine Disaster took place on 10 April 1968.
+We reflect on the loss of fifty one people - this tragedy resonates strongly down the decades.

 The Wahine Disaster played out across the nation’s television in grainy black and white, and the newsroom brought the story to our living rooms.
 The ferry’s proximity to shore - where people watched helplessly - added to our sense of powerlessness in the face of tragedy.